 Nothing is working and my homeopathic practitioner said to just take a warm bath before bedtime and let the body regulate itself.

 A warm bath?
 Now why didn’t I think of that!
 A warm bath was the answer all along!
-Of course!
-All your daughter needs is a warm bath and all will be well!

 In the meantime my daughter was so sleep-deprived she was getting heart palpitations.
 I was wondering how to stop the aggravation without antidoting the remedy.